oawajan/Human-Detection-in-Crowd-Images/README.md

 ## MTCNN Pytorch model (Face Detection):

-We also started with implementing an MTCNN model, which is Multitask CNN model, with its architecture made of 3 models each serving a different purpose, for steps of how this model works:
+We also implemented an MTCNN model, which is Multitask CNN model, with its architecture made of 3 models each serving a different purpose, for steps of how this model works:

 ```